• Skip to primary navigation

 Faber-Castell Goldfaber Watercolor Pencils

-For those who love Faber-Castell Pencils but can’t quite afford the Albrecht Durer watercolor pencil set, this might be the best one for you.
+For those who love Faber-Castell Pencils but can’t quite afford the Albrecht Durer set, this might be the best one for you.
 This is part of Faber-Castell’s Creative Studio Range, which mainly focuses on providing the best work and study products.
-I like the design and branding that Faber-Castell put into this; it feels professional and formal.
+Faber-Castell designed these pencils for professionals and students over the age of 12.
+And despite that, it feels professional and formal.

 Performance